-Figure 38: Tap Descriptor element
+Figure 45: Tap Descriptor element

-Strength: Optical signal strength of the given tap.
+Strength: Signal over noise ratio of the tap.
 The format is specified in the Tap Format field of the parent Multi-OFE Feedback element.

 Delay: Integer delay in the format specified in the Tap Format field of the parent Multi-OFE Feedback element.
 The delay is relative to the first received tap of all OFEs.
-The delay for the first tap shall be 0.
+The delay for the first arriving tap in the whole Multi-OFE Feedback element shall be 0.

 MSDU Aggregation Element